LULULUNISAAC/cutemoney/README.md

 # CuteMoney (Web) 🌷

-Hi this is Isaac I am trying to make a money tracker for my girlfriend but i kinda wan to build in a cute way so her it is A cute, simple money tracker that runs entirely as a static site — perfect for hosting free on **GitHub Pages**.
+Hi this is Isaac I am trying to make a money tracker for my girlfriend but I kinda want to build in a cute way for her so there here is A cute, simple money tracker that runs entirely as a static site — perfect for hosting free on **GitHub Pages**.
 No backend, no build step, no dependencies to install.